Intrinsic Geometry-Based Angular Covariance: A Novel Framework for Nonparametric Changepoint Detection in Meteorological

 \section{Intrinsic geometry of torus and sphere}

-In this section, we discuss the area decompositions of the curved torus and sphere using fundamental intrinsic geometric tools from Riemannian geometry, as outlined in Appendix \ref{int_geo_general}.
+In this section, we discuss the area decompositions of the curved torus and sphere using fundamental intrinsic geometric tools from Riemannian geometry.
 Additionally, we introduce two useful definitions of proportioned area for the curved torus and sphere.